-The average cash balance held by the Company was 12.0% over the period.
-The approach of the Board and Investment Manager is one of no gearing and to retain sufficient cash to enable the ability to participate in liquidity events without being a forced seller of existing holdings.
-The ending cash balance was 7.6% compared with 9.5% at the beginning of the period.
+The average cash balance held by the Company was 7.5% of net assets over the period.
+The approach of the Investment Manager is one of no gearing and to retain sufficient cash to enable the ability to participate in liquidity events without being a forced seller of existing holdings.
+Peak to trough, the FTSE Small Cap ex Investment Trust Total Return Index moved by almost 17% (FTSE AIM All-Share Total Return Index by almost 24%) over the past twelve months illustrating the extreme volatility in equity markets.
+With markets likely to remain volatile, driven by low liquidity and a focus on short termism, we retain a cash balance to take advantage as opportunities arise.
+Our approach is patient.
+The ending net cash balance was 8.4% of net assets in line with historical average cash held.